Amab/SWADroid/README.md

 # SWADroid

 Android client for e-learning platform SWAD.
+This project is currently under heavy development.

 ## Content